-Because misinformation and cynicism are so critical to overcome, our guides can play a vital role in helping reluctant voters understand crucial differences.
-In 2024 we've created a Presidential guide, a national guide to U.S. House races, and have updated our guides to detecting disinformation and to the election and the Supreme Court.
-We're producing guides for the most salient Senate, Governor, state legislature and state Supreme Court races in Arizona, Florida, Maine, Maryland, Michigan, Missouri, Montana, Nebraska, Nevada, New Mexico, North Carolina, Ohio, Pennsylvania, Texas, Virginia, and Wisconsin.
-We're also including two dozen individual close U.S. House races, targeting states like California and New York which aren't presidential battlegrounds.
-We're translating nearly all our guides into Spanish, and featuring a new Spanish landing page.
-And we have a interactive quiz on the presidential candidates, where people look at the stands first and then figure out which they agree with and who said which.
+Because voters, and particularly young voters, strongly disapprove of both Biden and Trump, our guides can play a vital role in helping them understand crucial differences between the two.
+In 2024 we'll update our 2020 presidential guide, our national guide to U.S. House races, and our guides to detecting disinformation and to the election and the Supreme Court.
+We'll produce guides for the most salient Senate, Governor, state legislature and state Supreme Court races in Arizona, Florida, Maine, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Mexico, North Carolina, Ohio, Pennsylvania, Texas, Vermont, Virginia, Washington, Wisconsin and West Virginia.
+Based on funding, we'll also hire the researchers, writers and editors needed to include up to 22 individual close U.S. House races, particularly in states like California and New York which aren't presidential battlegrounds.